 - Adjust the seat to maintain heel contact with the floor to pivot the foot between the brake and accelerator pedals.
 Short drivers may need a seat cushion or pedal extenders to sit in a safe position at least 10 inches from the air bag.

 - Adjust the head restraint to align with the center of the back of the driver’s head.

 - Adjust the inside mirror so that it frames the entire rear window and is the primary mirror for viewing traffic behind the vehicle.
-Adjust side mirrors to reduce side mirror blind spots and headlight glare from the rear (see Introduction, Licenses & Fees).
+Adjust side mirrors to reduce side mirror blind spots and headlight glare from the rear (see Introduction).

 - Practice starting the vehicle and adjusting accessories.